4Subsea/waveresponse-python/docs/user_guide/concepts_utils/rao.rst

 Convert units
 -------------

-..
-When you do rigid body transformation of RAOs, it is required that the rotational
-.. degree-of-freedom RAOs represents angles in *radians*.

-..
-Rigid body transformation of RAOs require that the rotational degree-of-freedom
-..
-RAOs represent angles in *radians*.
-Then, it can be useful to be able to convert
-.. an RAO from e.g. :math:`deg/m` units to :math:`rad/m` units.
-This is done by a scaling
-.. of the RAO values with a factor :math:`\pi/180`.

 You can convert an :class:`~waveresponse.RAO` object between different units simply by scaling the RAO's values with an appropriate factor: